DamRawkidz/web-monorepo-template/libs/featureone/README.md

-# orders
+# featureone

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test orders` to execute the unit tests.
+Run `nx test featureone` to execute the unit tests.